daolinet/daolinet/README.md

 Docker in Need of Efficient and Dynamic Networking
 =================

-Docker is awesome!
-It is a container engine to virtualize server CPUs much more efficient than a hypervisor does for virtual machines (VMs).
-A Docker server can partition an X86 server into thousands of containers.
-Containers are playing more and more roles in cloud computing in place of VMs.
-However, because each Docker server is created independently from one another, containers which are distributed in different Docker servers are by default not connected one another.
-We need a network solution to connect Docker containers.

-We know that containers are highly efficient in resource utilization, and ephemeral in lifecycle due to their suitability for micro-services provisioning.
-These properties translate to a large number of dynamic containers in a Docker cloud.
-A networking solution for Docker, if not very carefully designed, would tarnish the efficiency of Docker cloud.
-Unfortunately, some well-known networking techniques such as MAC-in-UDP encapsulation, or Docker servers running routing algorithms, do fall into such pitfalls.
-MAC-in-UDP encapsulation flattens a container network and causes Docker servers to store and process a large number of MAC addresses of containers.
-Docker servers running routing algorithms mean that they have to frequently discover and update dynamic route tables.
-Either is very inefficient in server resource utilization.
+Containers can be highly ephemeral in lifecycle when providing efficient micro-services.
+This property translates to a large number of dynamic containers in a Docker cloud in need of quick establishment of connections as well as frequent change of connection status.
+Traditional route learning based networking technologies are not very efficient in server resource utilization when learning and updating dynamic new routes.
 To date, networking is a core feature of Docker that is relatively immature and still under heavy development.

 DaoliNet for Efficient and Dynamic Docker Networking
 ==========================================